-Good Friday is the "traditional" view.
-The Wednesday crucifixion is known as the "reconstructed view."
+Good Friday is the “traditional” view.
+The Wednesday crucifixion is known as the “reconstructed view.”
 This article is intended to stimulate study and constructive conversation during this precious season.
-One attempt to reconcile the chronology of the entire week is shown in the inset boxes [Friday-Tuesday] and [Wednesday-Sunday].
+One attempt to reconcile the chronology of the entire week is shown here:

 The most important chapter in the Bible is 1 Corinthians 15.
 We encourage you to study it very carefully.
-(Also, note our special briefing packages, Agony of Love and From Here to Eternity.)
+(Also, note our special briefing package, Agony of Love.)

 Next month we’ll explore the issue of “The Seventh Day.”
 Anyone who thinks that it’s simple to resolve the “Sunday Sabbath” hasn’t studied it.